SPECIFIC REVEGETATION DESIGN PRINCIPLES

 Fire readiness in design is all about access in an emergency.

-• Wider plots are easier to get stock in and out of if there are refuge areas – stock may head to wet gullies or creek areas in a fire for refuge and can be rounded up and driven to safety so they don’t become trapped.
+- Wider plots are easier to get stock in and out of.
+Stock may head to wet gullies or creek areas in a fire for refuge and can be rounded up and driven to safety so they don’t become trapped.

 In some cases, revegetation areas can be helpful in managing fast-moving grass fires in that they can slow fire spread enough to get resources there.
 Revegetation areas can be placed strategically to reduce wind speeds and therefore the speed of fire spread.